Graduate Student Research Resilience Fund – UW Graduate School Skip to content

 Graduate Student Research Resilience Fund

-Graduate students are not just learners; they are leaders, mentors and innovators.
-Their work powers UW’s global impact:
+Graduate students keep UW’s research engine moving: they are leaders, mentors to undergraduate students and innovators.
+Their work:

 Graduate student stories